 Remitano is a cryptocurrency exchange from the Seychelles, run by the company Babylon Solutions Limited (registration number 168830).
 This exchange is one of the six exchanges registered in the Seychelles.
-The by far most popular one is the almighty BitMEX.

 The exchange has been around for more than 4 years, which in the world of cryptocurrency is a long time.
 You can’t buy or sell any of the smaller cryptocurrencies (1World Coin, Zephyr Coin, Adshares, Zennies Coin, Centrality, or any cryptocurrency with a similar market capitalization to those) at this exchange.
 So, if you seek to buy or sell any of those, you’ll have to choose another exchange.

 Remitano does not list US-investors as prohibited from trading, but US-investors should – as always – do their own independent assessment of any problems arising from their residency or citizenship.
 In a worst-case scenario, they may not be able to trade at one or several exchanges that could be the best cryptocurrency exchange site for them (maybe including this one).

 This exchange provides services to a very large number of countries.

 Every trade occurs between two parties: the maker, whose order exists on the order book prior to the trade, and the taker, who places the order that matches (or “takes”) the maker’s order.
 Makers are so named because their orders make the liquidity in a market.
 Takers are the ones who remove this liquidity by matching makers’ orders with their own.